fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Muhammad ibn Isma'il ibn Ibrahim (محمد ابن اسماعيل ابن ابراهيم, ; 19 July 810 – 1 September 870), better known as al-Bukhari ( البخاری, ), commonly referred to as Imam al-Bukhari or Imam Bukhari, was a Persian Islamic scholar who was born in Bukhara (early Khorasan and present day Uzbekistan).
+Muhammad ibn Isma'il ibn Ibrahim (810 – 870), better known as al-Bukhari, commonly referred to as Imam al-Bukhari or Imam Bukhari, was a Persian Islamic scholar who was born in Bukhara (early Khorasan and present day Uzbekistan).
 He compiled the hadith collection known as Sahih al-Bukhari, regarded by Sunni Muslims as the most authentic (sahih) hadith collections.
 He also wrote other books such as Al-Adab al-Mufrad.

-Muhammad ibn Ismaʿil al-Bukhari al-Juʿfi was born after the Jumu'ah prayer,13 Shawwal 194 AH in the city of Bukhara in Greater Khorasan (in present-day Uzbekistan).

 His father, Ismail ibn Ibrahim, a scholar of hadith, was a student and associate of Malik ibn Anas.
 Some Iraqi scholars related hadith narrations from him.